CodingPirates/forenings_medlemmer/.github/CONTRIBUTING.md

 ## Contributing

 You are more than welcome to contribute to the system.
-This guide documents: how to create a local development setup, the tools/frameworks used, and the steps required to get a pull request approved.
+This guide documents how to create a local development setup, the tools/frameworks used, and the steps required to get a pull request approved.

 ## Getting a local setup.